-Frequent absenteeism among teachers and students adversely affects the quality and efficiency of education, as confirmed to MCI by the president of the Tigray Teachers Association.
-However, the Tigray Regional Education Bureau has not collected appropriate statistics related to HIV/AIDS.
+Frequent absenteeism is common among teachers and students and adversely affects the quality and efficiency of the educational offerings, according to the president of the Tigray Teachers Association.
+However, the Tigray Regional Education Bureau has not collected appropriate statistics regarding absenteeism in relation to HIV/AIDS.